FergusYip/FergusYip/README.md

-I am a computer science major at the University of New South Wales, Sydney.
-I mainly work with TypeScript and React, but I'm not afraid to spread my wings to explore other languages and technologies.
+I am a Frontend Software Engineer at [Canva](https://www.canva.com/).
+I studied Computer Science at the [University of New South Wales](https://www.unsw.edu.au/) in Sydney.
+I work with TypeScript and React professionally, but I also like to dabble into other languages, technologies, and automatiion.

-Recently, I've started playing with:

-- Astro (this site)
-- Deno
-- Self-hosting

-And I'd love to get into:

-- Rust
-- Go
-- Serious functional programming